charliegabriella/chatapp-client/README.md

 # Chat App  💬
-This Chat App is made during the **[Codaisseur Full Stack Developer BootCamp](https://codaisseur.com/become-a-developer)** with the intention of practising developing an full stack web application with the use of fully controlled forms, and real time data stream.
+This Chat App is made during the **[Codaisseur Full Stack Developer BootCamp](https://codaisseur.com/become-a-developer)** with the intention of practising developing a full stack web application with the use of fully controlled forms, and real time data stream.

 ## Features
 The user can send and receive real time messages and chat in different channels.